NIH Research Festival

 2026 Research Festival Kick-Off and TED-style Talk

-Anita Roberts Lecture
+Anita Roberts Lecture with Dr. Marisela Morales

 The Anita B. Roberts Lecture Series, “Distinguished Women Scientists” at NIH, highlights outstanding research achievements of women scientists at the NIH.
 The seminar is dedicated to Dr. Anita Roberts and honors her role as an exceptional mentor and scientist.

-Victoria A. Harden Lecture in NIH History
+Victoria A. Harden Lecture in NIH History with hosts Drs.
+Michael Gottesman and Richard Wyatt

 The Office of NIH History and Museum seminar series highlights historical topics of interest to the NIH community.
 Events range from traditional lectures to conversations between those telling, and those making, history—with additional formats to be explored.
 The Harden Lecture is delivered annually by a scholar of note who speaks on a topic that spotlights NIH’s rich history.

-G. Burroughs Mider Lecture
+WALS G. Burroughs Mider Lecture with Dr. Shiv Grewal

 Established in 1968 in honor of the first NIH director of laboratories and clinics, the G. Burroughs Mider Lecture is presented by an NIH intramural scientist to recognize and appreciate outstanding contributions to biomedical research.

-This page was last updated on Friday, June 26, 2026
+This page was last updated on Thursday, August 20, 2026